gspieker/Project_ITSec/README.md

 ### Objectives
 - Building and analyzing a hardware (USB) keyloggers.
 - Examine the potential risks associated with keyloggers.
-- Evaluate existing detection techniques for identifying keyloggers on Windows.
+- Examine existing detection techniques for identifying keyloggers on Windows.

 ### Methodology
 We we will build and analyze a keylogger.
 As well as review literature on the matter.